-ARTICLE 23: APPROPRIATE FUNDS FOR RESTORATION WORK AT FIRST PARISH CHURCH a.) appropriate a sum of money to be expended by the First Parish Church for restoration work of b.) determine whether said appropriation shall be provided by taxation, transfer from unappropriated available funds, transfer from available funds appropriated for other purposes, by borrowing, or otherwise, provided not more than \$150,000 of the funds so appropriated shall be transferred from the Community Preservation Fund's Historic Preservation Fund.
+ARTICLE 23: APPROPRIATE FUNDS FOR RESTORATION WORK AT FIRST PARISH CHURCH a.) appropriate a sum of money to be expended by the First Parish Church for restoration work of 1815 carriage sheds and 1814-1815 meeting house; and b.) determine whether said appropriation shall be provided by taxation, transfer from unappropriated available funds, transfer from available funds appropriated for other purposes, by borrowing, or otherwise, provided not more than \$150,000 of the funds so appropriated shall be transferred from the Community Preservation Fund's Historic Preservation Fund.